Harry and Meghan Netflix documentary: All the details

 — Netflix (@netflix) December 1, 2022

-Now, the much-awaited teaser of their upcoming Netflix documentary has dropped and fans can’t wait to get a full picture from the Sussexes.
-The documentary, titled Harry & Meghan, has already set a tone that the couple will make some bombshell revelations about the senior members of the royal family, including the Prince and Princess of Wales, William and Kate Middleton.
+The show has already set a tone that the couple will make some bombshell revelations about the senior members of the royal family, including the Prince and Princess of Wales, William and Kate Middleton.

 In the teaser, the couple is asked, “Why did you want to make this documentary?”
 Harry replies, “No one sees what’s happening behind closed doors.”.
 “I had to do everything I could to protect my family.”